Hawk Wing

-Hawk Wing (foaled 1999 in Kentucky) is an American-bred, Irish-trained Thoroughbred racehorse.
-Owned by the Magnier family and trained by Aidan O'Brien, the horse won three Group 1 races and was the leading horse in the world in 2003.
+Hawk Wing (foaled 1999 in Kentucky) is an American-bred, Irish-trained Thoroughbred racehorse and sire.
+Owned by the Magnier family and trained by Aidan O'Brien, the horse won three Group One races and was the leading horse in the world in 2003.
+As a stallion he had some success.

 2001: Two-year-old career

 He was the top two-year-old of 2001 in the United Kingdom and Ireland, by virtue of a two and a half length win in the National Stakes.
-He was not undefeated at two, however, having earlier finished second in the Railway Stakes behind a horse named Rock Of Gibraltar.
-Hawk Wing's subsequent victories in the National Stakes (in an all age course record time), and the Futurity Stakes led him to the position of favorite for the following year's 2,000 Guineas and Epsom Derby.
+He was not undefeated at two, however, having earlier finished second in the Railway Stakes behind Rock Of Gibraltar.
+Hawk Wing's subsequent victories in the National Stakes (in an all-age course record time) and the Futurity Stakes led him to the position of favorite for the following year's 2,000 Guineas and Epsom Derby.

 2002: Three-year-old career

 In the 2,000 Guineas, two distinct groups formed on either side of the straight track, with the faster ground on the far side.
 Hawk Wing was in the group on the stands side, while the group on the far side, containing Rock Of Gibraltar, was travelling slightly further ahead.
-Hawk Wing beat his own group, and was rapidly closing in on Rock Of Gibraltar but lost by a neck.
+Hawk Wing beat his own group and was rapidly closing in on Rock Of Gibraltar but lost by a neck.

 His next run was in the 2002 Epsom Derby, where his run in the Guineas was enough to give him the position of market favorite again.
 He ran second to stablemate High Chaparral.
 The pair were twelve lengths clear of a field including the winners of three major Derby trials.
 After the Derby, he subsequently dropped back to 10 furlongs and won the prestigious Eclipse Stakes at Sandown Park.
 He was beaten a short head by Grandera in a renewal of the Irish Champion Stakes at Leopardstown, further prompting some in believing that he wasn't the most genuine of race horses.
 A runner-up finish behind Where Or When despite being the heavy favourite in the Queen Elizabeth II Stakes at Ascot and a disappointing Stateside trip to the Breeders' Cup Classic further dented his reputation.